-^d See Section 3.2.2.
+d See Section 3.2.2.

-When first approved by the Research Council on Structural Connections, in January, 1951, the "Specification for Assembly of Structural Joints Using High-Strength Bolts" merely permitted the substitution of a like number of ASTM A325 bolts for hot driven ASTM A1412 steel rivets of the same nominal diameter.
+When first approved by the Research Council on Structural Connections, in January, 1951, the "Specification for Assembly of Structural Joints Using High-Strength Bolts" merely permitted the substitution of a like number of ASTM A325 bolts for hot driven ASTM A141 steel rivets of the same nominal diameter.
 Additionally, it was required that all bolts be pretensioned and that all faying surfaces be free of paint; hence, satisfying the requirements for a slip-critical joint by the present-day definition.
 As revised in 1954, the omission of paint was required to apply only to "joints subject to stress reversal, impact or vibration, or to cases where stress redistribution due to joint slippage would be undesirable."
 This relaxation of the earlier provision recognized the fact that, in many applications, movement of the connected parts that brings the bolts into bearing against the sides of their holes is in no way detrimental.
-Bolted joints were then designated as "bearing type", "friction type" or "direct tension".
-With the 1985 edition of this Specification, these designations were changed to "shear/bearing", "slip-critical" and "direct tension", respectively, and snug-tightened installation was permitted for many shear/bearing joints.
-With this edition of this Specification, snug-tightened joints are also permitted for qualified applications involving ASTM A325 bolts in direct tension.
+Bolted joints were then designated as "bearing type," "friction type," or "direct tension."
+With the 1985 edition of this Specification, these designations were changed to "shear/bearing," "slip-critical," and "direct tension," respectively, and snug-tightened installation was permitted for many shear/bearing joints.
+Snug-tightened joints are also permitted for qualified applications involving ASTM A325 bolts in direct tension.

 If non-pretensioned bolts are used in the type of joint that places the bolts in shear, load is transferred by shear in the bolts and bearing stress in the connected material.
 At the ultimate limit state, failure will occur by shear failure of the bolts, by bearing failure of the connected material or by failure of the member itself.
 On the other hand, if pretensioned bolts are used in such a joint, the frictional force that develops between the connected plies will initially transfer the load.
-Until the frictional force is exceeded, there is no shear in the bolts and no bearing stress in the connected material in bearing, just as was the case when non-pretensioned bolts were used.
+Until the frictional force is exceeded, there is no shear in the bolts and no bearing stress in the connected components.
+Further increase of load places the bolts into shear and against the connected material in bearing, just as was the case when non-pretensioned bolts were used.
 Since it is known that the pretension in bolts will have been dissipated by the time bolt shear failure takes place (Kulak et al., 1987; p.
-49), the ultimate limit state of a pretensioned bolts.
+49), the ultimate limit state of a pretensioned bolted joint is the same as an otherwise identical joint that uses non-pretensioned bolts.

-Because the consequences of slip into bearing vary from application to application, the determination of whether a joint can be designated as snug-tightened or as pre-tensioned or rather must be designated as slip-critical is best left to judgment and a decision on the part of the Engineer of Record.
+Because the consequences of slip into bearing vary from application to application, the determination of whether a joint can be designated as snug-tightened or as pretensioned or rather must be designated as slip-critical is best left to judgment and a decision on the part of the Engineer of Record.
 In the case of joints with three or more bolts in holes with only a small clearance, the freedom to slip generally does not exist.
 It is probable that normal fabrication tolerances and erection procedures are such that one or more bolts are in bearing even before additional load is applied.
 Such is the case for standard holes and for slotted holes loaded transverse to the axis of the slot.